Online Courses & Completions

 - Scenario: The learner completes all of the lessons in a course, but does not complete a mandatory course evaluation.

 - Solution: If you are using mandatory course evaluations the first thing you should check when a learner reports an incomplete course is the status of the evaluation.
-Alternatively, if you accidentally selected mandatory for the course evaluation you can change the setting from the Course Details > Settings page.

 *SCORM Course Completion Issues using Chromium-based browsers*

-- Scenario: The learner completes the course and upon existing after receiving a grade, the learner does not initially see their progress/score updated on the Learner's interface.
+- Scenario: The learner completes the course and upon exiting after receiving a grade, the learner does not initially see their progress/score updated on the Learner's interface.
 If the learner leaves the page and returns or refreshes the page, the correct progress/score will be displayed.
 This occurs on Chromium-based browsers as a result of a security change implemented by the browser manufacturer in early 2020

 - Introduce a close button at the end of the course file, and advise the learners to use the close button at the end of the course when completed.